-The play is based upon a novel first published in 2011, by Iraq veteran Neil Watkin (writing as Neil Blower), who was diagnosed with PTSD after leaving the army and encouraged to take up creative writing through the armed forces charity Combat Stress as part of his treatment.
+The play is based upon a novel first published in 2011, by Kosovo and Iraq veteran Neil Watkin (writing as Neil Blower), who was diagnosed with PTSD after leaving the army and encouraged to take up creative writing through the armed forces charity Combat Stress as part of his treatment.

 It is envisaged that the impact of the play will have an immediate effect on audience attitudes towards veterans and mental trauma in general.
 For the purposes of this work we are considering beneficiaries to be anyone that may be influenced by the messages of this production so in reality the number of people reached will be far in excess of projected numbers.

 Shell Shock: the play will seek to contribute to the broad aims and successes of programmes such as The Government–sponsored Time to Change programme, to challenge mental health stigma and discrimination within society and in line with Dr Andrew Murrison’s paper Fighting Fit (2010).